floew2/aircraft-detection-deeplearning/README.md

 5. Model Evaluation: After training, we evaluated the model's performance using metrics like box loss, class loss, precision, recall, and mAP.

 6. Inference: The calibrated YOLOv8 model was applied to new satellite images for real-time aircraft detection.

-You can add the additional information to your README.md as follows:

 ### Technical Details
 The workflow was implemented and tested in Google Colab using a GPU runtime.
 This allowed for faster training and inference of the YOLOv8 model on the high-resolution satellite images.